3rd Ward Brooklyn: 2013

 Others attempted to follow its model in other locations or focus on different mediums.
 Former students of 3rd Ward started their own skillshare called "Brooklyn Brainery" offering lower priced classes were just one of many new competitors.
 There were also many new investors by the end of 2012.
 Joanne Wilson, wife of New York venture capitalist Fred Wilson, invested and became the director of 3rd Ward’s board.
 Billionaire Tony Hsieh gave several million on the promise it would open a 3rd Ward in Las Vegas.
 Brooklyn Borough President Marty Markowitz gave Goodman a $1.5 million grant to build a kitchen incubator.
 Goodman was able to find a partner with Brooklyn Flea founder Jonathan Butler at 1000 Dean Street in Crown Heights for the incubator.
 The goal was to have the space ready for October 2013.
 3rd Ward also opened its second outpost in the South Kensington neighborhood of Philadelphia.
 Developers had offered to give him a building—and build it out, custom-made, to his specifications—for free in order to entice the expansion.
 The 27,000-square-foot facility, which featured similar coworking, events, and a diverse curriculum of classes, opened in April 2013.

 Behind the scenes there were major problems with funding so many projects and making payments to investors.
 As a last ditch effort, the company attempted a fundraising campaign with a goal of raising $1.5 million but was only able to collect $375,000.
 Due to the campaign's failure none of the money was taken from the investors.
 With little notice to its members and employees about the financial problems 3rd Ward closed abruptly on October 9, 2013.
 None of its members received refunds.

 In the aftermath of the closure there were many reasons given for 3rd Ward's demise.
 The company was promised funds from Next Street, a Boston- and New York-based merchant bank but Next Street then reconditioned the terms to release far fewer funds and used the funds as leverage to force layoffs and increase fees.
 Goodman himself stated the company suffered from a lack of short-term liquidity due to rapid expansion with the Philadelphia outpost and the kitchen incubator.
 Others blame mismanagement by Goodman as the reason leading to the financial difficulties.

+Closure

+As of October 9, 2013, 3rd Ward closed its Brooklyn and Philadelphia operations after an unsuccessful capital raise.
+Members were not issued refunds, and coverage identified financing constraints and rapid expansion as factors in the shutdown.